Nikitatoser/FoodShalom/README.md

-Bakery Website
+# 🥐 FdShalom – Bakery Website

 ![Main Screenshot](./fotogit/main_page.png) <!-- Main screenshot of your site goes here -->

 ## 🌟 Project Overview

-[**FdShalom**] is a bakery website where visitors can explore our freshly baked goods, view products, read reviews, and share their own feedback.
+**FdShalom** is a bakery website where visitors can explore our freshly baked goods, view products, read reviews, and share their own feedback.
 The site features a modern design, mobile responsiveness, and interactive elements to enhance the user experience.

 ### Key Features:
 - 🛍️ **Homepage:** An inviting introduction to our bakery, highlighting our signature products.